ivargr/bios3010-python/Exercise1.md

 # Exercise 1: The basics
-Skip this exercise if you feel comfortable coding in Python.
+Skip this exercise and jump to Exercise 2 if you feel comfortable coding in Python.
 This exercise is meant a repetition of the Python learned in BIOS1100.

 Try to solve everything first before looking at the solution.
 If you are stuck, have a look at the slides or other material online.